Lebanon

 Oct 2024: Israel launched a ground operation against Hezbollah in southern Lebanon.

-Sep 2024: EASA recommends against flights in airspace of Israel and Lebanon.
+Sep 2024: EASA recommended against flights in the airspace of Israel and Lebanon.

-Nov 2023 - ongoing: GPS spoofing reported in the OLBB/Beirut FIR.
+Nov 2023 - ongoing: GNSS spoofing reported in the OLBB/Beirut FIR.

 Current warnings list :